mtvee/ci-wiki/README.md

 CI-Wiki
 ======

-This is a very simple wiki written with CodeIgniter.
+This is a very simple wiki written with CodeIgniter v2.0.
 It is meant to be a demonstration and not *production* code; something that can be learned from and possibly to build your own wiki.
-I converted my localhost braindump wiki from DocuWiki to this so it is usable as is.
+I converted my localhost braindump wiki from DocuWiki to this so it is usable as is and I will no doubt scratch stuff as it itches.

 Another wiki, yeah, I know, but I couldn't find much for a simple wiki with CodeIgniter so I though I would put this up in the hope it may help someone